DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 | `temperature` | `country:USA`, `region: Northeast` |
 | `temperature` | `country:USA`, `region: Southeast` |

 Suppose you wanted to add the tag `City` which has three values: `NYC`, `Miami`, and `Orlando`.
-Adding this tag does increase the number of custom metrics since it provides more detail and granularity to your dataset as shown below:
+Adding this tag increases the number of custom metrics as it provides more detail and granularity to your dataset as shown below:

 | Metric Name   | Tag Values                                          |
 |---------------|-----------------------------------------------------|